mist64/cbmbus_doc/3 Commodore DOS.md

 * max 40/58? char commands
 * modify mode ("M")
 * not specifying drive -> last one used?
+* the autostart plug is called "power-on diag sense loader" (1540/1571 source)

 * added value:
 	* explains the *levels*